OpenToAllCTF/OTA-University/challenge_templates/web/src/README.md

 - Add the flag to `./challenge/flag`
 - Rename the `container_name` parameter in `./docker-compose.yml` with your challenge name
 - Run `docker-compose up`
-- The challenge will be at `nc localhost 31337`